 TAVERNA DEI FORI IMPERIALI

 This friendly, family-run taverna is centrally-located, and just a short walk from the Colosseum and the Roman Forum.
 It offers delicious, budget-friendly fare and all the classic dishes like pasta, gnocchi and saltimbocca.
-There are always daily specials like homemade pasta with white-truffle ragu, giving you the option to try something new.
+There are always daily specials like homemade pasta with truffle ragu, giving you the option to try something new.
 And, the dessert cart is particularly popular, with a range of homemade cakes to satisfy your sweet tooth.

 Blue Route, Stop: Piazza Venezia